 IP Camera Test Monitor POE Setup

-The PoE (Power Over Ethernet) feature of the MON-IP7 allows the installer / user to power and connect to the IP camera they want to test.
-This allows installers to adjust the angle of view and focus of the IP camera prior to running permanent cable.
+The MON-IP7 and MON-7HD IP camera test monitors have a PoE (Power Over Ethernet) port that allows the installer to power the IP camera that they are testing.
+This allows installers to adjust the angle of view and focus of the IP camera prior to running permanent network cable.
 This feature can also be used to troubleshoot a possibly defective camera that is not being powering on when connected to the network POE switch / injector.

 Connect IP camera to PoE power from test monitor